zealot128/ShuFaZuoPin/README.md

 ## Disclaimer

 This app is a rapid prototype mark 2 from a sunday.
 Some of the logic aspects are tested where most of the html is untested.
+So there is no warranty at all.